Duncanma/Blog/content/Blog/homegrown-analytics.md

 I’m going to start with this, because I figure that will be my *base* implementation.
 I just need something to point it to.

 ## Handling the image request

-I could spin up a webserver, but to ensure it responds quickly I’d need it to run 24/7, and that’s inefficient for my site’s level of traffic.
-Instead, I will use another Azure Function (like I did in [the order fulfillment article]( /blog/order-fulfillment/), that responds to a HTTP GET request and puts a message into a Queue.
+I could spin up a web server, but to ensure it responds quickly I’d need it to run 24/7, and that’s inefficient for my site’s level of traffic.
+Instead, I will use another Azure Function (like I did in [the order fulfillment article](/blog/order-fulfillment/)), that responds to a HTTP GET request and puts a message into a Queue.

 I’ll pull some information from the query string and some from the request.
 As a start, I’ll be trying to fill up this data structure: